Home

 Our mission is regenerative agriculture in the Hudson-Catskills region with purebred Romney sheep — the world’s most important dual-purpose breed.

-Our vision is to cherish the whole web of life from micro to macro on this 250 year-old riverbank farm as we raise superb Romneys for the 21st century.
+Our vision is to cherish the whole web of life from micro to macro on this 250 year-old riverbank farm as we raise superb Romneys on grass for the 21st century.

 “Mother earth never attempts to farm without live stock; she always raises mixed crops; great pains are taken to preserve the soil and to prevent erosion; the mixed vegetable and animal wastes are converted into humus; there is no waste; the processes of growth and the processes of decay balance one another; ample provision is made to maintain large reserves of fertility; the greatest care is taken to store the rainfall …” Sir Albert Howard An Agricultural Testament p.
 4